 There is a dearth of jurisdictional and legislative guidance on the issue.
 This has led to shifting decisions and inconsistent outcomes, setting off alarm bells when a party to a FERC-regulated contract files for bankruptcy.
 The counterparty to the contract is faced with questions such as whether its contract can be rejected by the debtor, whether it can fight rejection, and whether it can seek relief with FERC.
 The issue has yet to be conclusively decided, and the decisions range from a holding at one end of the spectrum that FERC’s jurisdiction exclusively controls (In re Calpine, Corp., 337 B.R.
 27 (S.D.N.Y.
 2006)), to a holding at the other end of the spectrum that the bankruptcy court’s jurisdiction exclusively controls (In re PG&E Corp., 603 B.R.
 471 (Bankr.
 N.D.
 Cal.
 June 7, 2019).
 In the middle are a number of decisions finding that FERC and the bankruptcy court have concurrent jurisdiction.
 See In re Boston Generating, LLC, 2010 WL 4616243 (S.D.N.Y.
 Nov.
 12. 2010); and ETC Tiger Pipeline, LLC, 171 FERC ¶ 61,248 (2020), reh’g denied, 172 FERC ¶ 61,155 (Aug.
 21, 2020).

 The most recent circuit court decisions, however, have taken a slightly different view of FERC’s role, finding that the bankruptcy court has the sole and final say, but requiring that FERC have input as a party-in-interest with respect to the public interest.
 Thus, under those recent decisions, FERC’s role has shifted from that of a decision maker to a litigant weighing in on the issue.
-A recent decision from the 5th Circuit, In re Ultra Petroleum Corp., decided this Spring, joins with that view, finding there is a role for FERC to play, but the bankruptcy court’s jurisdiction prevails.
+A recent decision from the Fifth Circuit, In re Ultra Petroleum Corp., decided this spring, joins with that view, finding there is a role for FERC to play, but the bankruptcy court’s jurisdiction prevails.

 The debtor in the Ultra Petroleum case was a producer of oil and natural gas.
 The debtor had a pipeline contract for transportation of the gas pursuant to which the debtor was obligated to pay $169 million over the seven-year term of the contract, regardless of whether any gas was actually transported.
 After filing for bankruptcy, the debtor moved to reject the contract as it was no longer producing and shipping gas.
 FERC objected on the basis that its approval was required for rejection of the contract.
 The bankruptcy court authorized the rejection, confirmed the debtor’s plan of reorganization, and FERC appealed.
-The court drew upon an earlier Fifth Circuit decision, In re Mirant Corp., 378 F.3d 511 (5th Cir.
+The court drew upon an earlier Fifth Circuit decision, In re Mirant Corp., 378 F.3d 511 (Fifth Cir.
 2004), for the following three principles: